ArkaprabhaChakraborty/ArkaprabhaChakraborty.github.io/content/blog/postgresfundamentalspart1.md

 This maybe the shittiest schema design ever...
 There is literally no primary key or foreign keys in these schemas...
 But it is just for demonstration purposes :).
 In the next blog I would be normalizing/breaking/building (call it whatever you want because I'll be using some cool postgresql stuffs like arrays :P) these tables into manageable tables with proper relationships.

+## Simple queries to get you started

+We have already come across three to four commands already namely CREATE, ALTER, SELECT and COPY.
+There are many more commands that you can use to perform various operations on the database.
+I will be listing some of the commands that I use frequently.
+You can read more about them [here](https://www.postgresql.org/docs/current/sql-commands.html).